Frequently Asked Questions (FAQs)

 Are the vaccines safe for people with T1D?

 All data show the vaccines are safe and effective for people with T1D and both vaccines were tested in people with diabetes.
-8.4% of Moderna trial participants had diabetes and 9.4% of Pfizer/Biontech participants had diabetes.
+9.4% of Moderna trial participants had diabetes and 8.4% of Pfizer-BioNTech participants had diabetes.
 There were no adverse effects reported in these populations.
 We do not have any information on the number of people with T1D in these trials, nor about T1D-specific adverse events reported yet in scientific literature, but there is no evidence at the moment to indicate that these vaccines are unsafe for people with T1D.

 What about children with T1D?

-The Pfizer vaccine is authorized for use in people 16 years of age and older, and the Moderna vaccine in people 18 years and older.
-Both vaccines are now being tested in clinical trials enrolling people age 12 and older.
+The Pfizer vaccine is authorized for use in people 16 years of age and older, and the Moderna and Janssen (J&J) vaccines in people 18 years and older.
+The vaccines are now being tested in clinical trials enrolling people age 12 and older.
 We will continue to monitor progress and enhance our efforts as there is more evidence and as vaccines are authorized for use in broader populations, such as younger individuals.

 Does it matter which vaccine I get?

 It does not matter which one you get.
-Your local state health authorities will determine which vaccine you receive, and JDRF does not recommend getting one over another.
+Brand availability varies from market to market, and JDRF does not recommend getting one over another.
 The most important thing is getting vaccinated as soon as possible.

 Who will set priorities for vaccine distribution?

 The CDC is establishing national guidelines for prioritizing vaccine distribution; however, states will make decisions on how and in what order the vaccine will be distributed.
-The decision-making process will vary in each state, with some public health officials and health systems seeking community input.
+As of March 29, those with T1D are now considered a high risk group that the CDC advises should be prioritized for COVID-19 vaccines, but the decision-making process will vary in each state, with some public health officials and health systems seeking community input.
 Review your respective state department of health website, or this resource from Kaiser Family Foundation which provides the sources for each state’s prioritization criteria.